 FOR THE CAKE:

-- vegetable oil – canola oil can be substituted
+- Vegetable oil – canola oil can be substituted

 - Eggs – we use a whole lot of eggs to make this special airy cake – 7 eggs!

-- cream of tartar – to help hold the egg whites
+- Cream of tartar – to help hold the egg whites

 FOR THE GLAZE:

-Whisk the egg whites and cream of tartar in a medium bowl using an electric mixer for about 5 minutes or until stiff peaks form.
+Step 2: In a separate bowl, whisk the egg whites and cream of tartar in a medium bowl using an electric mixer for about 5 minutes or until stiff peaks form.

-Pour the batter into an ungreased 10 inch tube pan (angel food cake pan or bundt pan).
-Bake for 50 minutes or until a toothpick comes out with a few crumbs on it.
+Step 5: Bake for 50 minutes or until a toothpick comes out clean from the center of the cake with a few crumbs on it.

-Once the cake comes out of the oven, invert it over a wire rack to cool.
-This sounds peculiar, but the cake will not fall from the pan (be sure your pan is ungreased!).
-This prevents the cake from falling.
-When the cake has completely cooled, loosen it from the pan and turn it out onto a serving platter.
+Step 7: When the cake has completely cooled, loosen it from the pan and turn it out onto a serving platter.
 Whisk together the glaze ingredients and drizzle over the cake.

 - Do not grease the pan.
 Leaving it as is allows the batter to cling to the tube and sides keeping it tall and fluffy.